-15 Procedure: Issuing removal orders when a Minister's delegate is not on site
+15. Procedure: issuing removal orders when a Minister's delegate is not on site

-A44(1) requires that inadmissibility reports be transmitted to the Minister after being prepared.
-Upon receipt of an A44(1) report, a Minister's delegate may, if of the opinion that the report is well-founded, refer the report to the Immigration Division for an admissibility hearing or, in specific circumstances, issue a removal order.
+Subsection A44(1) requires that inadmissibility reports be transmitted to the Minister after being prepared.
+Upon receipt of a subsection A44(1) report, a Minister's delegate may, if of the opinion that the report is well-founded, refer the report to the ID for an admissibility hearing or, in specific circumstances, issue a removal order.

-As officers cannot prepare and then review/determine their own report, in those instances where a Minister's delegate is not physically on-site and/or otherwise available to conduct a review and determination in person, officers must contact a Minister's delegate by telephone for the purposes of reviewing and determining the A44(1) report.
+As officers cannot prepare and then review and determine their own report, in those instances where a Minister's delegate is not physically on-site and/or otherwise available to conduct a review and determination in person, officers must contact a Minister's delegate by telephone for the purposes of reviewing and determining the subsection A44(1) report.

-All A44(1) report reviews and determinations conducted by telephone must have an A44(1) case highlights form [IMM 5051B orIMM 5084B] completed by the officer.
+All subsection A44(1) report reviews and determinations conducted by telephone must have a subsection A44(1) case highlights form [IMM 5051B or IMM 5084B] completed by the officer.
 The officer who contacts the Minister's delegate must also undertake to make full and complete notes throughout all phases of the review and determination proceeding conducted by the Minister's delegate.